dvosburg/mlm-contributions/use-case-docs/Migrating from Micro to SLES for MLM Container host.md

 mgradm stop
 ```

-On new Host (SLES15SP6) register to SCC, add the SUSE Manager Server 5.0 Extension and fully update.
+On new Host (SLES15SP6) register to SCC, add the Containers Module and SUSE Manager Server 5.0 Extension, then fully update.
 Run these commands as root:

 ```
 export OLD_HOST="old.host.fqdn"